-- Do Not Assume anything: For reading comprehensions, another very important thing to be kept in mind is that do not make assumptions.
-The data given in the passage is the only information that needs to be used to answer the questions
+- Do Not Assume anything: For reading comprehensions, a very important point to be kept in mind is that assumptions should not be formed.
+The data given in the passage is the only information that needs to be used to answer the questions.

-- Solve the vocabulary-based questions first: There may be questions like antonyms and synonyms or other vocabulary-based questions for which the candidate may not have to read the entire passage to answer, so answer them first to save time
+- Solve the vocabulary-based questions first: There may be questions like antonyms and synonyms or other vocabulary-based questions for which the candidate may not have to read the entire passage to answer, so answer them first.
+This would save precious time.

-- Use the elimination method: One of the major reasons why candidates tend to make errors in the English section is because of the options given.
-If a candidate is not able to answer the question, then he/she must start eliminating the options which according to them may not be the correct answer until they reach one which they are most confident of
+- Use the elimination method: One of the major reasons why candidates tend to make errors in the English section is because of the confusing options given.
+If a candidate is not able to answer the question, then he/she must start eliminating the options, which according to them may not be the correct answer, until they reach one which they are most confident of.

-- Improvise you reading skills: Try reading the important words and phrases from the passage rather than reading each word in the comprehension.
-This will help you save some time
+- Improvise your reading skills: Try reading the important words and phrases from the passage rather than reading each word in the comprehension.
+This will help you save some time.

-- Focus on the first and last passage: The introduction and conclusion part of the passage are the most important and may help you with questions like giving a suitable topic for the passage, stating the tone of the passage or summarising the passage
+- Focus on the first and last passage: The introduction and conclusion of the passage are the most important and may help you with questions like giving a suitable topic for the passage, stating the tone of the passage or summarising the passage.

-Candidates appearing for the exam must ensure that they do not spend excess time on any of the comprehensions if they are not able to answer the questions because time management plays a very important part of all major Government exams and spending too much time on any question may affect their final scores.
+Candidates appearing for the exam must ensure that they do not spend excess time on any of the comprehensions, if they are not able to answer the questions.
+Time management plays a very crucial part in all major Government exams and spending too much time on any question may affect their final scores.

 Given below are a few other links which may help you prepare for the upcoming competitive examinations: